 To keep costs to a bare minimum we built using 90% reclaimed materials - the outer stone came from the tumbledown mill buildings in the valley, the inside walls used reclaimed bricks from the old bus station in Ramsbottom (cleaned until our fingers were raw), the beams also came from the bus station, reclaimed wood from Prestwich hospital chapel was used to make the window frames, and much of the seating incorporated old pews from churches around the country.

 Just as everything was nearing completion our bank pulled out on us.
 We just hadn’t enough money to complete and the building was only a shell.
 Drastic action had to be taken – we sold our beloved herd of South Devon cattle amid tears and we were able to complete The Retreat by the skin of our teeth.

 We opened our doors to the public on December 5th 1992.
 Our bar and waitress skills were laughable and only mum in the kitchen seemed to have her act together.
 However 20 years later we are a lot more knowledgeable and much better prepared, but still learning!

-The Fisherman's Retreat has evolved from a place intended only for fishermen, to an award winning bar, restaurant, specially designed wedding venue and function suites.
+The Fisherman's Retreat has evolved from a place intended only for fishermen, to an award winning bar, restaurant, specially designed function suites.

 The Way We Are Today